 - Highlight primary action.
 Reducing the visual prominence of secondary actions minimizes the risk of error and reinforces people's path to a successful outcome. - Button location.
 Complex forms usually need a back button.
 Make it less accessible so used does not accidentally click it. - Button naming.
-Avoid generic words such as "Submit" for actions, State what action the button will perform when clicked. - Avoid multiple actions.
+Avoid generic words such as "Submit" for actions, State what action the button will perform when clicked.
+The text should explicitly describe the action being taken.
+And because it's an action, it should be a verb - Avoid multiple actions.
 Multiple action buttons distract users from their goal of submitting the form. - Make sure buttons look like buttons.